matozog/matozog/README.md

 # 💻 Frontend Developer | Passionate about Crafting Engaging User Experiences

 ### Hi there 👋
-I'm a Frontend Developer with a strong foundation in creating intuitive and dynamic web applications.
-With a background in software programming at PIT-RADWAR S.A., I've honed my skills in translating complex requirements into seamless user interfaces.
+My name is Mateusz and I'm a Frontend Developer with a strong foundation in creating intuitive and dynamic web applications.
+I have above 5 years experience in working as a Software Engineer and Frontend developer.
+I've honed my skills in translating complex requirements into seamless user interfaces.

 ## 🔧 Technologies & Tools